MalignantCarp/obsidian-word-statistics/README.md

 1. Acronyms that utilize a period.
 2. Numbers with thousands separators (and optional decimals)
 3. Decimal numbers and decimal number-based statements that you might see in non-fiction, (e.g., 'Please refer to 1.2.2').
 4. One edge-case comes up in legal writings.
 For example, `18 U.S.C.
 924(a)(1)(B)` is said to have only 3 words in it.
 The first two are adequately captured by just general numbers and the period-delimited acronym edge case, but the number followed by sections in parentheses are not.
-We've added an edgecase that allows not just parentheses but also other forms of brackets.
+I've added an edgecase that allows not just parentheses but also other forms of brackets.

 The final statement is the basic word counting regex.
 The statement reads thus: Any sequence of letters or numbers or (a single dumb apostrophe or closing single quote both preceded by and followed by a letter or number) and optionally followed by the same with a connecting hyphen or non-breaking hyphen.
-This allows us to count hyphenated words as a single word.
+This allows us to count hyphenated words as a single compound word.

 Prior to counting words, the content of comments and YAML blocks will be removed from the to-be-counted text.
-I will also ensure that the contents of links are adjusted for both types of links so only the appropriate text is counted.
+Contents of links are adjusted for both types of links so only the appropriate text is counted.

 ## Limitations
 ### Non-English Languages